soumyajit-arko/btp-SurveyApp/README.md

 # WORK FLOW

+Perform a survey with your friends
+Check which one do they prefer
+How can you analyse the data
+The existing solutions architectures

 User Login
 -> Store the user data of whoever will be loggin in the device in the table.
 Note : First time login should happen with internet connection